 The Blur effect was taken as the basis: the bars with data or statements blurred the background.
 The following animation was used on the player screen: the basic background showed the artwork, which presented the album cover for the composition playing.
 The background of the screen was blurred with the round unblurred central part, around which the effect of the rotating playing record was created with typical visual details.

-Visual design of the screens was distinctly distinguished according to their functionality.
+The visual design of the screens was distinctly distinguished according to their functionality.
 The screens of entertaining character (feed, profile, navigation bar) were designed with wide application of blur effect: it was dimmed out and the text data was presented in white color.
-However, standard screen such as settings or profile editing were designed in the simple style with light background and dark text.
+However, a standard screen such as settings or profile editing were designed in the simple style with light background and dark text.

 The feed screen reflected the stream of friends and included the artwork being the album cover for the composition playing, the avatar and name of the user whose post is playing, location, the name of the song and the playlist it is downloaded from, the number of likes, views and online listening.